Protect Your Home From Garage Door Hackers

 When it comes to home security, garage doors are a common weak point and an easy target for thieves.
 Garage doors are not only susceptible to break-ins, but provide criminals a shelter once inside.
 To the casual passerby, an open garage with a work truck pulled up to it doesn’t look unusual or resemble a break-in.

-If you don’t Have rolling code technology, TDC recommend the following safety tips:
+If you don’t Have rolling code technology, The Door Company recommend the following safety tips:

 - While on vacation, unplug the garage door opener unit or use a vacation lock on the wall console switch, which is an optional accessory on some garage door openers.
 Also, consider attaching C-clamps to the door tracks to help lock down the door.